 Living near a fuel staging and supply area means that heating oil will cost less.
 However, if you live in a remote location, then you are likely to pay more.
 This is because the delivery fee will affect heating oil prices.
 The cost of operating a business significantly varies depending on where you live, after all.
-How heating oil is priced in different regions affect its price fluctuations all over the country.
+How heating oil is priced in different regions affects its price fluctuations all over the country.
 It is also one of the many reasons why heating oil costs vary from one season to the next.

 Heating Option Alternatives

 The law of supply and demand has a significant effect on heating oil price fluctuations.
 As a result, many consumers look for alternative heating options, including natural gas, electricity, and fireplaces.
 It is recommended that you look into these heating sources carefully as each one poses different limits, especially regarding their safety, cost-effectiveness, and energy efficiency.